xelatihy/yocto-gl/doc/yocto_utils.md

 1. namespace concurrent
 2. either create a thread pool `make_thread_pool` or use the global one
 3. run tasks in parallel `thread_pool_for()`
-4. run tasks asynchronously `thread_pool_async()
+4. run tasks asynchronously `thread_pool_async()`

 ## Utilities

-1. filename splitting functions in namespace path
+1. filename splitting functions in namespace `path`
-2. loading and save entire files in namespace file
+2. loading and save entire files in namespace `file`
-3. Python-line string manipulation in namespace string
+3. Python-line string manipulation in namespace `string`
-5. Python-like operators for standard containers in namespace stl_operators
+4. Python-like operators for standard containers in namespace `operators`
+5. simple timer in namespace `timer`

 ## History

+- v 0.18: timer
 - v 0.17: renamed to yocto utils
 - v 0.16: split into namespaces
 - v 0.15: remove inline compilation